-Deciding when, how, and if to disclose a disability to a current or prospective employer is a complex personal decision.
-You are not required to disclose your disability if you can perform the core duties described in the job description.
-The YLI Advisory Committee recommended that young jobseekers with disabilities thoroughly research the job to determine if the core duties are a fit before submitting a job application.
+Deciding when, how, and whether to disclose a disability to a current or prospective employer is a complex personal decision.
+Disclosure isn’t required if you can perform the core duties described in the job description.
+The YLI Advisory Committee recommended a few strategies to help you navigate your disclosure decision.

-Youth
+Youth Resources

 Are you wondering when, what, and how to disclose your disability to your prospective or current employer?